 Call Amy (614) 286-8265

-One of my best sources of new business for sales training, sales consulting, and sales keynotes is introductions to decision makers and influential people through my network.
+One of my best sources of new business is introductions to decision makers and influential people through my network.
 That same network is also the source of introductions for a service or product I might need.
+I’m not alone.
+According to a report by Think Impact, 78% of B2B sales referrals create viable customer leads for the business, and referrals end up creating 65% of new business opportunities.

 This is why I teach my clients about nurturing loyal clients and creating a strong network ecosystem